shadow81627/daim/content/blog/contact-form.md

 ### Custom

 The first option I considers was a roll your own custom serverless function running on [Cloudflare Workers](https://workers.cloudflare.com/) that sends emails through [Sendgrid](https://sendgrid.com/) or [Mailgun](https://www.mailgun.com/).
-There is a lot of moving parts in this solutions that all require setup and maintinance.
-I don't want to be updating dependancies or fiddling with APIs to get emails sent to me.
+This solutions has a lot of moving parts that all require setup and maintenance.
+I don't want to be updating dependencies or fiddling with APIs to get emails sent to me.

 ### EmailJS

-[EmailJS](https://www.emailjs.com/) helps sending emails using client side technologies only.
-No server is required – just connect EmailJS to one of the supported email services, create an email template, and use our Javascript library to trigger an email.
+[EmailJS](https://www.emailjs.com/) helps send emails using client side technology.
+No server required – connect EmailJS to one of the supported email services, create an email template, and use our JavaScript library to trigger an email.
 Setting up a from that submits to a third party API is great for reducing complexity and makes it a lot quicker and easier to setup.
-EmailJS would mean I don't have to set up a form capture server but I still need to setup a Transational Mailer like Sendgrid or Mailgun.
+EmailJS would mean I don't have to set up a form capture server but I still need to setup a Transactional Mailer like Sendgrid or Mailgun.
 EmailJS is great for sending emails from the browser but if I ever want to send form data to another source like [Hubspot CRM](https://www.hubspot.com/) I wouldn't be able to and would have to find another service.

 ### Mail to link